Matthew Ladensack: Career

 Ladensack interned and worked at DreamWorks, working under the leadership of Kristine Belson and Chris Sanders.
 He wrote, produced, directed and edited the short film "The Apple Tree" which played at more than 30 film festivals worldwide.
 His first feature film was the independently produced Saugatuck Cures (2015).

 While attending Dodge College of Film and Media Arts at Chapman University Ladensack directed the short film "S.S.
 Humanity" which premiered at Cinerama Theater in Seattle at Seattle's Science Fiction + Fantasy Short Film Festival.
 After graduating Ladensack created his production company Humanity Pictures with friend Kiko Suura, a film company dedicated producing high-quality media entertainment that raises awareness socially, culturally and environmentally.
 In 2010 Ladensack directed the kooky, Pixar-esq short The Sprinkler which premiered at The Newport Beach Film Festival in 2006.

 Upon graduating Ladensack moved to Los Angeles he began creating short films, directing music videos and writing short & feature screenplays under his production Humanity Pictures.
 Ladensack produced his first feature film Blood Type: Unknown which premiered at the Newport Beach Film Festival.

 When living in Hollywood Ladensack became passionate about the aging LGBT community which lead to his next film The Apple Tree which won "Best Picture" at the Out In the Desert Film Festival and screened at over twenty film festivals internationally.

 In 2013 Ladensack directed his first feature film Saugatuck Cures a comedy set in Saugatuck, Michigan, Ladensack was hired to produce and direct through Permoveo Productions and the film premiered across the nation at Cinema Diverse: Palm Springs, qFLIX Philadelphia and REELING Chicago.

 Ladensack co-Founder and designer of CineScout a mobile iOS app that acts as a concierge service for filmmakers and photographers to search, find lock and pay for location spaces.

 In 2016 Matthew and his husband moved from Los Angeles to the Portland area.
 They restored a 100+ year old farmhouse and built a new barn for their Clydesdale horses in order to start a boutique Clydesdale breeding facility.

-Matthew currently resides in Amboy, Washington.
-He is a Licensed Broker with in both Washington & Oregon with Berkshire Hathaway HomeServices NW Real Estate and sells residential real estate Matt Arnold-Ladensack at Berkshire Hathaway HomeServices NW Real Estate.
-In 2020 Matt created a team The Arnold-Ladensack Group at Berkshire Hathaway NW Real Estate, OR & WA to mentor and grow youthful, energetic brokers and creatively market homes in the PNW.
-For the years of 2017-2019 he was awarded into the honor society for top sales nationwide.

-In 2019 Ladensack created a tiny-cabin experience at Far Forest Ranch called Clydesdale Outpost.
-Guests can stay and interact on an award-winning Clydesdale Ranch just 40 minutes North of Portland, OR.